tehnub a year ago

 I use Sublime Merge only as a diff tool, or a review tool before the commit.
 Love it as well.

-• syspec 2 days ago
+• syspec a year ago

 I find the diff tool, merge tool, blame, and fit history tooling in IntelliJ to be best in class.